In the 20th century, television in Germany used to be quite embarrassing, for the most part. Since, it has only partially improved.

 ‘Sesame Street’ Rejected

 On January 8th, 1973, people could not believe their eyes.
-From that day onward, a very progressive children’s show series entitled ‘Sesamstrasse’ was aired.
+From that day onward, a children’s show series entitled ‘Sesamstrasse’ was aired.
 Anyone who watched this dubbed program, imported from the United States of America, noticed one thing immediately: ‘Sesame Street’ was made with a lot of love.
 Also it was very educational.

 Still, ultra-conservatives were furious.
 The Bavarian part of the ARD even banned ‘Sesame Street’ from its program.
 In Munich, at ‘Bayerischer Rundfunk‘, they believed this series did “not reflect the realities in society accurately.”
 It wasn’t the only series the Bavarian TV program bosses rejected.